Subscribe to our mailing list to be the first to hear about discounts, special offers, new products, and more...

 Repairs and Replacement

 One of the primary advantages of using carpet tiles on floors is the ability to remove a badly soiled or damaged tile and replace it with a new tile from attic stock.
-Remove the soiled tile, then replace it with a tile taken form an area not as noticeable, such as under a sofa or table.
+Remove the soiled tile, then replace it with a tile taken from an area not as noticeable; such as, under a sofa or table.
 Finally, replace that tile with a fresh one.
 In this manner, the original tile that has been removed is replaced with one of similar wear.